Keeping on Track with Truck Driver Fitness for the Holidays

 1. Alcohol

-Having small amounts of alcohol can reduce blood pressure, but if that volume is turned up a few dials, you will cause yourself a spike in your blood pressure.
+Having small amounts of alcohol can reduce pressure, but if that volume is turned up a few dials, you will cause yourself a spike in your blood pressure.
 Habitual drinking can cause worse problems and can take you to a doctor’s office if not cared for immediately.

 1. Fast food